 As of March 31, 2024

-(\$ in thousands, except share and par value) Actual As a s adjusted(1)
+(\$ in thousands, except share and par value) Actual As adjusted(1)

 Cash and cash equivalents \$ 57,337 \$

 Debt:

 Revolving Credit Facility(2)

-First Lien Credit Facility(2) 2, 200,000
+First Lien Credit Facility(2) 2 ,200,000

 Receivables Facility(2) 70,000

-Total debt 2, 270,000
+Total debt 2 ,270,000

 Stockholders' equity:

-Common Stock, \$0.01 par value per share, 227,000,000 shares authorized, actual; 124,675,989 shares issued and outstanding, actual; 2,500,000,000 shares authorized, as adjusted; shares issued and outstanding, as
+Common Stock, \$0.01 par value per share, 222,000,000 shares authorized, actual; 201,090,305 shares issued and outstanding, actual; shares authorized, as adjusted; shares issued and outstanding, as

-adjusted 1,247
+adjusted 2,011

-Additional paid-in capital 2, 236,320
+Additional paid-in capital 2 ,235,556

 Accumulated other comprehensive income (loss) 15,627

 Accumulated deficit (217,707)

-Total stockholders' equity \$2, 035,487 \$
+Total stockholders' equity \$2 ,035,487 \$

-Total capitalization \$4, 305,487 \$
+Total capitalization \$4 ,305,487 \$

 (1) To the extent we change the number of shares of common stock sold by us in this offering from the shares we expect to sell or we change the initial public offering price from the assumed initial public offering price of \$ per share, the mid-point of the estimated price range set forth on the cover page of this prospectus, or any combination of these events occurs, the net proceeds to us from this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization may increase or decrease.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds that we receive in this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately , assuming the number of shares offered by us remains the same as set forth on the cover page of this prospectus and after deducting the underwriting discount and estimated offering expenses payable by us.
-An increase (decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$ after deducting the underwriting discount and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds that we receive in this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$, assuming the number of shares offered by us remains the same as set forth on the cover page of this prospectus are asset forth on the cover page of this prospectus, would increase (decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) or net proceeds form this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering and each of additional paid-in capit stockholders' equity, and total capitalization by approximately \$ after deducting the underwriting discount and estimated offering expenses payable by us.

-(2) See "Management's discussion and analysis of results of operations and financial condition-Liquidity and capital resources-Indebtedness" for more information regarding our Revolving Credit Facility, First Lien Credit Facility, and Receivables Facility.
+(2) See "Management's discussion and analysis of results of operations and financial condition-Liquidity and capital resources- Indebtedness" for more information regarding our Revolving Credit Facility, First Lien Credit Facility, and Receivables Facility.